gemini88mill/fuzzykill/README.md

 - query (required): Text to match against process name and command line
 - -r, --regex: Treat query as a .NET regex pattern (case-insensitive)
-- -f, --force: Reserved for future use (force kill without confirmation)
+- -f, --force: Bypass interactive selection (select all matches); when kill is implemented, skip confirmation
 - -d, --details: Reserved for future use (show additional details)
-- -i, --interactive: Reserved for future use (interactive picker)

 Example: